malt03/UpdateInfoPresenter/README.md

 UpdateInfoPresenter is a library that allows you to properly present the specified UIViewController to users who have updated the version of your app.

 ## Usage

+### Configure
+If you implement the following code, the specified viewController will be displayed when the app is launched, if necessary.

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {
     UpdateInfoPresenter.configure(